JulianTymeczko/Movie-Library/README.md

 ## Final Work Review

 **"Always leave the code a little cleaner than when you found it."**  This action was applied to HTML, CSS and JAVASCRIPT.
 To create a real-world application from scratch, we have used Lawrence Wilson's Audiobook, Cathy Tanimura's book on SQL., references for our style.css on Google, W3Schools, CSSPortal, Snyk and all ZOOM recordings (of previous classes).
 Looks much cleaner, organised and easier to find what you are looking for.
 Comments were added in JAVASCRIPT to show what was done and for what purpose.
+Trello and Slack throughout our project has helped us deligate tasks and see what is still on-going.
-To complete the backend code, our group received the help of my tutor, Erik Hoversten.
+To work on the backend code, our group received the help of my tutor, Erik Hoversten.
 He helped cleaned up the code and fix multiple errors I have encountered while building this database.

 > **(CARL-VIRT-FSF-PT-04-2023, Project 2 / README.md 2023)**